necla-ml/fever2018-model/README.md

 # FEVER 2018 Model from Team Papelo, NEC Laboratories America

-This is the model file for the [NEC Labs America](http://www.nec-labs.com) Team Papelo [FEVER 2018 system](https://www.github.com/necla-ml/fever2018) System for Fact Extraction and Verification, for the [FEVER shared task at EMNLP](http://fever.ai).
+This is the model file for the [NEC Labs America](http://www.nec-labs.com) Team Papelo [FEVER 2018 system](https://www.github.com/necla-ml/fever2018) for Fact Extraction and Verification, for the [FEVER shared task at EMNLP](http://fever.ai).
 Please cite our [system description paper](http://aclweb.org/anthology/W18-5517) from the EMNLP workshop:

 ```
 @inproceedings{malon2018,